namiwang/wcdn/README.md

 Fill an issue please.

-### settings for CORS, cache, etc.
+### Settings for CORS, cache, etc.

-Should be fine for normally using, fill an issue if it doesn't.
+Should be fine for normal using, fill an issue if it doesn't.

 ### HTTPS